abrochard/walkman/README.md

 # Walkman

-Write HTTP requests in Org mode and replay them at will.
+Write HTTP requests in Org mode and replay them at will using cURL

 ## Features
   * write HTTP requests as org mode "walkman entries"